-From the time she was born until now, Kara Lavy has lived in four different countries- the United States, Spain, Argentina and Israel- and in eight different cities: New York City, Barcelona, Buenos Aires, Jerusalem, Santa Barbara, San Diego, San Francisco, and Tucson.
+From the time she was born until now, Kara Lavy has lived in four different countries- the United States, Spain, Argentina and Israel- and in nine different cities: New York City, Barcelona, Buenos Aires, Jerusalem, Santa Barbara, San Diego, San Francisco, Tucson, and Scottsdale.
 By experiencing different environments around the world, she developed a strong desire to use the law as a tool to help immigrants, minorities, and other disadvantaged groups of diverse socio-economic backgrounds within the United States.

 Mrs. Lavy began her career working for the San Mateo Superior Court as a court attorney.
 Although, attorneys and staff members were being laid off due to budget cuts; the court managed to find the funds to extend Mrs. Lavy’s contract.
 She was hired to develop, implement and present a bilingual Small Claims Workshop for self-represented litigants.
 The program turned out to be a success as more self-represented litigants were prepared in court or able to resolve their disputes outside of court in mediation.
 As a result, the Administrative Office of Courts, the government entity that funds all the state courts in California, published the workshop for all the Superior Courts of California.
 You can view this video at Published Works.A Natural Trial Attorney

 Mrs. Lavy discovered her passion to be a trial attorney at the San Francisco District Attorney’s Office.
 She was one of the few prosecutors in her division to win a case involving the infamous robbery abatement operation by the San Francisco Police Department.
 Mrs. Lavy chose to continue her career as a prosecutor in Stanislaus County, hoping to receive greater responsibility in a smaller office.
 Sure enough, Mrs. Lavy managed 1/3 of all the county’s misdemeanors and tried four trials within one month.